-- A. Architectural character and expression shall be consistent on all exterior portions of a structure visible from public streets and parks including colors and materials. - B. Accessory components and building systems not limited to porches, canopies, railings, gates, fences, garden walls, lighting, mechanical penthouses, balconies, doors, lighting, weather protection, and gutters shall reinforce the overall building style. - C. Chain link fence, barbed wire, razor wire, and chicken wire shall not be permitted where visible from public streets or public parks.
+- A. Architectural character and expression shall be of consistently high quality on all exterior portions and sides of a structure. - B. Accessory components and building systems including by not limited to porches, canopies, railings, gates, fences, garden walls, lighting, mechanical penthouses, balconies, doors, lighting, weather protection, and gutters shall reinforce the overall building style.